-One of the things many people find difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.
+One of the things many people find it difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.

 Even though English is the primary spoken language and one of the three official languages of New Zealand (the other two are Maori and sign language), New Zealanders certainly have a unique way of pronouncing words.
 This can make it challenging for tourists to understand them.